Saoudyahya/Saoudyahya/README.md

 - ⚡ Scalable microservices architectures and system design
 - 🤖 AI-powered automation solutions using LangChain and RAG
 - 🔧 DevSecOps and infrastructure optimization with security-first approach
+- ☁️ GitOps workflows and Infrastructure as Code with Terraform, ArgoCD, and Kustomize
 - 🧠 Advanced AI research in mechanistic interpretability and self-supervised learning
-- ☁️ Cloud-native solutions with Pulumi, EKS, and containerized deployments
+- 🌐 Cloud-native solutions with Pulumi, EKS, and containerized deployments

 **Ready to turn ideas into reality?
 Let's connect!**